 Running-specific inserts need to be lightweight, supportive and designed to prevent foot fatigue.
 And, with the right pick, insoles can help your running, rather than slow you down.

-Could My Running Insoles Make My Calves Burn?
+Could Running Insoles Help if Your Calves Burn?

-Runners who suffer from calf burning may turn to running insoles to help alleviate discomfort related to running.
+Runners whose calves burn may turn to running insoles to help alleviate discomfort related to running.

 What makes the right insert may be different for every runner.